-Grantees are subject to the requirements in 45 CFR part 74 (nongovernmental) or 45 CFR part 92 (governmental).
+Grantees are subject to the requirements in 45 CFR Part 74 (non-governmental) or 45 CFR Part 92 (governmental).

-Special Terms and Conditions of Awards: None.
+3. Special Terms and Conditions of Awards

+None.

-3. Reporting Requirements
+4. Reporting Requirements

-All grantees are required to submit semi-annual program reports with the final report due 90 days after the project end date.
-Grantees are also required to submit semi-annual expenditure reports using the required financial standard form (SF-269) with the final report due 90 days after project end date.
+All grantees are required to submit semi-annual program reports and semi-annual expenditure reports (SF-269) with final reports due 90 days after the project end date.
 A suggested format for the program report will be sent to all grantees after the awards are made.